 VIA is proud to support Chaffee and looks forward to the outcomes of her proposed endeavor.

 Cathleen Chaffee, Photo: James Sevigny.

-Naomi Beckwith has been proudly selected as VIA’s first Curatorial Fellowship Grantee.
+In 2017, Naomi Beckwith was proudly selected as VIA’s first Curatorial Fellowship Grantee.
 Prior to assuming her role at the MCA Chicago in 2011, Beckwith held positions at the Institute of Contemporary Art in Philadelphia and the Studio Museum in Harlem.
-She has curated a multitude of exhibitions such as The Freedom Principle: Experiments in Art and Music, 1965 to Now at the ICA in Philadelphia and 30 Seconds off an Inch at the Studio Museum.
+She has curated a multitude of exhibitions such as The Freedom Principle: Experiments in Art and Music, 1965 to Now at the ICA Philadelphia and 30 Seconds off an Inch at the Studio Museum.
 These exhibitions exemplify Beckwith’s focus on the persistent resonance of black cultural practices across contemporary art internationally.

-Given Beckwith’s deep interest in international art and the Black Arts Movement, she intends to use her fellowship monies towards research in the African continent, where she has yet to visit.
-Mainly through visiting Senegal, and the 2018 Dakar Biennial, Beckwith will travel through northern Africa, an area that has been key to the Negritude movement, where artists such as Yto Barrada have studios.
-This research trip will allow Beckwith to fill a space in her research that has been a dream of hers for some time.
+Given Beckwith’s deep interest in international art and the Black Arts Movement, she used her fellowship monies towards research in the African continent, where she had yet to visit.
+Mainly through visiting Senegal, and the 2018 Dakar Biennial, Beckwith traveled through northern Africa, an area that has been key to the Negritude movement, where artists such as Yto Barrada have studios.
+This research trip allowed Beckwith to fill a space in her research that has been a dream of hers for some time.

 Naomi Beckwith, Photo: Nathan Keay, © MCA Chicago.